itzhimadri/itzhimadri/README.md

-# About Me 💫
+# About Me 😎

 * 🔭 I’m currently building **full-stack web applications, AI-powered solutions, and innovative software projects** using modern technologies.
 * 👯 I’m looking to collaborate on **open-source projects, AI applications, web platforms, and real-world problem-solving products**.
 * 🤝 I’m looking for opportunities to grow in **software architecture, backend development, AI integration, cloud technologies, and scalable applications**.
 * 🌱 I’m currently learning **Data Structures & Algorithms, Full-Stack Development, Artificial Intelligence, Backend Development, and System Design**.
 * 💬 Ask me about **HTML, CSS, JavaScript, Python, C/C++, Git, GitHub, Figma, UI/UX, AI, and Full-Stack Development**.
-* ⚡ Fun fact: I enjoy turning **creative ideas into working projects**, experimenting with new technologies, and learning by building.
+*🎨 Fun fact: I enjoy turning ideas into clean, modern, and user-friendly designs that people love to interact with.
 <!--
 **itzhimadri/itzhimadri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.